dmx-systems/dmx-documentation/docs/user.rst

 .. image:: _static/button-detail-panel.jpg

-The detail panel opens so that you have the topic map on the left side of your screen and the detail panel on the right side.
+The detail panel opens so that you have the topicmap on the left side of your screen and the detail panel on the right side.
 There is an in-depth explanation of the detail panel's features :ref:`further down<user-the-detail-panel>`.
 Here is what is looks like: